-- Direct provision of medical oxygen to approximately 167,000 patients with over 170,000 cylinders of oxygen (over 1 million cubic meters of oxygen). - Development of a curriculum to install, maintain and repair pressure swing adsorption (PSA) oxygen plants, with the goal of strengthening local capacity to sustain medical oxygen production by preserving life-saving equipment. - Publication of key learnings and cost analysis from oxygen programs across Kenya, Rwanda and Ethiopia in an academic journal so other practitioners can capitalize on lessons learned. - Evaluation of 28 PSA plants across five countries-Burkina Faso, Burundi, Ethiopia, Ghana and Rwanda-to source parts, repair plants and restore oxygen production capacity. - Provision of the first public-sector training on PSA oxygen system maintenance in Mongolia to 110 biomedical technicians, which will be crucial to sustaining access to medical oxygen in Mongolia. - · Creation of new tools for modeling medical oxygen production and demand, including oxygen accessory and consumable demand, at the national and regional levels.
+• Direct provision of medical oxygen to approximately 167,000 patients with over 170,000 cylinders of oxygen (over 1 million cubic meters

+• Development of a curriculum to install, maintain and repair pressure swing adsorption (PSA) oxygen plants, with the goal of strengthening local capacity to sustain medical oxygen production by preserving life-saving equipment.
-HEALTH TECHNOLOGY MANAGEMENT PROGRAMS

-Having reliable, functional medical equipment ready to treat patients is imperative to saving lives and providing high-quality patient care.
-However, the World Health Organization suggests that without trained biomedical technicians, up to 70% of medical equipment in low and middle-income countries is nonfunctional and not available to care for patients.
-The GE Foundation's investment in biomedical technician training strengthens the Tanzanian and Cambodian health systems by:
+• Publication of key learnings and cost analysis from oxygen programs across Kenya, Rwanda and Ethiopia in an academic journal so other practitioners can capitalize on lessons learned.

+• Evaluation of 28 PSA plants across five countries-Burkina Faso, Burundi, Ethiopia, Ghana and Rwanda-to source parts, repair plants and restore oxygen production capacity.

+• Provision of the first public-sector training on PSA oxygen system maintenance in Mongolia to 110 biomedical technicians, which will be crucial to sustaining access to medical oxygen in Mongolia.

+• Creation of new tools for modeling medical oxygen production and demand, including oxygen accessory and consumable demand, at the national and regional levels.

-- Increasing the functionality of medical equipment across a network of hospitals by creating a biomedical service hub that trained biomedical technicians and provided them with tools, test equipment and spare parts. - · Investing in the first biomedical service hub model in Tanzania which serves a network of 10 hospitals and increased the percentage of functional equipment from 63% to 84%.
+• Increasing the functionality of medical equipment across a network of hospitals by creating a biomedical service hub that trained biomedical technicians and provided them with tools, test equipment

+• Investing in the first biomedical service hub model in Tanzania which serves a network of 10 hospitals and increased the percentage of functional equipment from 63% to 84%.